eyanaouel/Patient-Doctor-Platform/README.md

 # Medical Center Portal

 ## Overview
 Medical Center Portal is a web application developed with Symfony that facilitates interactions between patients and doctors.
 Patients can create accounts, book appointments with specific doctors, and access medical files and prescriptions.
-Doctors can manage their patients, view appointments, and securely upload diagnostic reports and treatment details.
+Doctors can manage their patients, view appointments, and securely upload diagnostic reports and treatment details, etc..

 ## Features
 - **Patient functionalities:**